Maverick1102/Attiny-85-Payload-Deliver/README.md

 ***USER DISCLAIMER***

 **This is meant to be used as knowledge purposes only.
 The demo given is totally harmless given followed the given instructions.
 Any extensions or modifications from the demonstration is solely the individuals responsilibilty.
-Im not responsibl for any of your actions.**
+Im not responsible for any of your actions.**

 **Requirements**
 1. [Digispark's Attiny85](https://my.cytron.io/p-digispark-attiny85-usb-a-arduino-compatible?r=1)
 2. [Arduino Software](https://www.arduino.cc/en/software)